This article was last updated on January 26, 2024 to add comparison table and more factors about Docker vs Kubernetes.

 What are the Containers?

-A container is a way to package applications with everything on which the application is dependent to run across different environments. (i.e., all necessary dependencies and configurations).
+A container, a fundamental unit in containerization, packages applications and their dependencies, promoting microservices architecture and cloud-native applications.
 The package is portable, just like any other artifact, and it can be easily shared between the development teams or the development and operations team.

 Technically, the container comprises of Images, and we have layers of stacked images on top of each other.